Agile-Llama/NBA-Projects/Bill-Russell/README.md

   * *Career:* 15.1 PPG, 22.5 RPG (2nd all-time), 4.3 APG
   * *Playoffs:* 16.2 PPG, 24.9 RPG (1st All Time), 4.7 APG
   * *Championships:* 11 (1st All Time)

-### Theme is around the power that sports has on cultural issues also some stats stuff like how dominant he was as a defsensive player.

 After struggling to fill the building during Russell’s astonishing run (eleven titles in thirteen years from 1957 to 1969), the Celtics were suddenly flourishing in a notoriously racist city